bluebindu/lighter-2/doc/security.md

 We strongly suggest the usage of a
 [password manager](https://en.wikipedia.org/wiki/List_of_password_managers)
 to create and store on users' behalf a randomly crafted strong password.
-Lighter can generate it for you when running `make secure` for the first time or after choosing to delete the database.
+Lighter can generate it for you when running `lighter-secure` for the first time or after choosing to delete the database.
 The auto generated password is by default 12 chars long and uses a 64-char alphabet.